 This Converse Chuck Taylor All Star Seasonal Colors Low Top is a basic shoe that lacks arch support because of its flat sole.
-The low profile construction may lack ankle support, but it somehow allows the feet to move naturally.
+The low profile construction gives minimal ankle support, but it somehow allows the feet to move naturally.
 The lace-up closure, with flat laces and metal eyelets, is adjustable for a snug and customized feet.

 The Converse Chuck Taylor All Star shoes continue to proving why it deserves its place in the spotlight.
 This time, however, its low top version comes in a new set of fresh colors that are inspired by the fall season through the Converse Chuck Taylor All Star Seasonal Colors Low Top.
 These new colors are refreshing and offer more styling options for both men and women.
 It can be worn with anything from jeans to shorts, dresses, or even for a smart casual get-up.